lastmjs/es-no-build/README.md

 No more webpack.
 No more browserify.
 No more bundling!
 No more installing TypeScript, and Babel, and Babel presets, and Babel plugins, and including the Babel polyfill to get async/await to work.
 Just include SystemJS and this repo's `config.js` file, and all of the transpilation and polyfilling is done for you.
 Nice!

 # Are there possible problems?
 This repo solves the problem of the complexity of the build step, but comes with problems of its own.
-It's up to you to decided if moving your build step to the browser is a good choice for your application.
+It's up to you to decide if moving your build step to the browser is a good choice for your application.
 This will most likely make the initial load of your application slower.
 How much slower, I don't know, you'll have to try it out for yourself.